-Our online reporting details performance against our Unilever Sustainable Living Plan (USLP) targets for the period 1 January to 31 December 2018 (except where indicated otherwise).
+Our reporting covers the period 1 January to 31 December 2018 (except where indicated otherwise).

-Many Unilever operating companies around the world also produce their own country specific content describing their actions in support of the Unilever Sustainable Living Plan.
+Some Unilever operating companies around the world also produce their own country-specific content describing their actions in support of the Unilever Sustainable Living Plan.
 Please visit local websites for more information.

 Our reporting is aimed at a broad range of audiences, including:

 Understanding our sustainability impacts and priorities enables us to address the sustainability issues that matter most to our business strategy and to our stakeholders.
-It also allows us to tailor our reporting so it is aligned with audiences’ interests and needs.
+It also allows us to tailor our reporting so it’s aligned with audiences’ interests and needs.
 See Defining our materiality process for further information.

 We adhere to the principles of the Global Reporting Initiative (GRI) Standards and many of the original GRI Framework indicators are embedded in our reporting.

 We are a signatory to the UN Global Compact principles.
 We provide an annual update in our Communication on Progress on how we are living out the Compact’s ten principles on human rights, labour, environment and anti-corruption in our everyday business operations.
-We also report on our sustainability governance and leadership, including ways in which we support broader UN goals.
+We also report on our sustainability governance and leadership.

 Boundaries and scope

-Unilever consistently applies relevant metrics and targets to all relevant parts of its business operations.
-Even where a metric and target is only relevant to part of business operations (for instance our handwashing target which focuses on markets where we sell Lifebuoy soap), it still applies to 100% of those parts, globally.
+We consistently apply metrics and targets to all relevant parts of our business operations.
+Even where a metric and target are only relevant to part of business operations (for instance our handwashing target which focuses on markets where we sell Lifebuoy soap), it still applies to 100% of those parts, globally.
 A number of our targets and metrics also apply to relevant parts of our value chain, such as our GHG, water and waste footprint targets.